 Based on the discussions on time for design and construction, we regard a time-lag of two years, in most cases, between code implementation and completion of buildings based on this code to be a robust and conservative assumption.
-Some deviations may however occur but the methodology must account for the building year information (completed construction) only is available to the bank on a yearly basis.
-E.g. the 2007 building code (TEK07) was implemented in February 2007 and the 2010 building code (TEK10) was implemented July 1st 2010.
+Some deviations may however occur, but the methodology must account for the building year information (completed construction) only is available to the bank on a yearly basis.
+E.g. the 2010 building code (TEK10) was implemented July 1st, 2010.
 Since the energy requirements were unchanged from TEK07 to TEK10 it is a very robust assumption that all buildings finished in 2012 have used energy requirements according to TEK10.
 There are likely buildings finished in 2011 built under the 2010 code as well, but equally, the year 2012 may also contain projects built based on TEK07.
 All buildings finished in 2009- 2011 are assumed to have used TEK07.
 There are likely buildings finished in 2008 built under that code as well, but equally, the year 2009 may also contain some delayed projects built later based on TEK97.